AstroJss/To-do-List-App/README.md

-A basic To-Do we application created using ReactJS forntend framework.
+A basic To-Do web application created using ReactJS forntend framework.